It’s difficult to know where to start in writing about Florence (Firenze) and Fiesole.

 And it’s one of the many reasons I love Firenze which leads to the theme of this blog.
 What I love best about Firenze is walking and people watching.
 Even though Firenze can be crowded, crazy, hot and occasionally dirty, it still made a connection that has stayed with me to this day.

-I’m writing about the major museums of Firenze and Fiesole and the Firenze Duomo in other blogs so this blog will focus on some of my favorite outdoor spaces.
+You can read about the major museums of Firenze and Fiesole and the Firenze Duomo in my Museums and Monuments and Cathedrals and Abbeys posts.
+This post will focus on some of my favorite outdoor spaces.
 As I said in my Museums and monuments post, the streets and piazzas of Firenze and most cities in Italy are wonderful museums in and of themselves.
 I highly recommend the visitflorence.com site for walking itineraries.

 Walks to Piazzale Michelangelo